robertewiii/GECK/README.md

 Const double FEMALE_MAX

-Display messages – The bottom row of the display shows the temperature then the humidity as % relative humidity.
+Display messages –
+The bottom row of the display shows the temperature then the humidity as % relative humidity.
-The upper left hand corner will display if the humidity is low, high, or safe/acceptable The upper right hand corner will display if the humidity alarm is enabled or disabled The top row center will show two letters that indicate the temperature status denoted by the form T*, see the following to decode
+The upper left hand corner will display if the humidity is low, high, or safe/acceptable hLow - humidity is too low hGood - humidity is acceptable hHigh - humidity is high, note that geckos do need a few hours every day with high humidity to aid with shedding The upper right hand corner will display if the humidity alarm is enabled or disabled AOn - humidity alarm on
+  AOff - humidity alarm off
-TC – temperature is cold, LCD backlight if enabled will be dark blue TF – “temperature female”, more female geckos will hatch than male, LCD will be magenta TG – “temperature good”, approximately equal numbers of male and female geckos will hatch, LCD will be green TM – “temperature male” more male geckos will hatch than female, lcd will be cyan TH – “temperature hot” temperature readings are reading too high, LCD will be a deep red
+The top row center will show the following codes to indicate the temperature status: tCold – temperature is cold, LCD backlight if enabled will be dark blue tFem – “temperature female”, more female geckos will hatch than male, LCD will be magenta tGood – “temperature good”, approximately equal numbers of male and female geckos will hatch, LCD will be green tMale – “temperature male” more male geckos will hatch than female, lcd will be cyan tHot – “temperature hot” temperature readings are reading too high, LCD will be a deep red